Redwood City, CA

 AUGUST 22: HIGH PERFORMANCE FREESTYLE TECHNIQUE

 As you know, freestyle is the stroke swam more than any other in races and practices.
 Creating and cultivating good habits will not only make your swimmer faster but will also reduce the risk for injuries in the long term.
-Your Elite Clinicians will be in the water leading participants through a progression of freestyle drills leading to a full stroke.
+Olympian Brett Hawke and World Championship swimmer Tiffany Sudarma will lead participants through a progression of freestyle drills leading to a full stroke.
 These will allow them to deepen their understanding of each part of the stroke and help create good habits for fast and efficient freestyle technique.